tetherball88/maras/README.md

      - All those silent lines get **generated voice acting**.
      - You can even opt out of vanilla lines and let the AI generate unique responses, giving each spouse more distinct personality.

+3. **AI-Driven Relationship Actions (with Safety Nets)**
+   - The AI can accept proposals, break engagements, or initiate divorces during natural conversations.
+   - **Action confirmations** (enabled by default in MCM) give you a final say before major relationship changes happen.
+   - Disable confirmations if you want full AI autonomy and maximum drama.

 Result: your marriages feel more like relationships and less like menu options.

 ---